reowst/sdk/FAQ.md

 Not yet, but we're actively working on this feature.
 Expect it very soon.

-## How can I get access to the Network Next portal
+## How do I get access to the Network Next portal

 Please contact us at sales@networknext.com and we'll onboard you for a free trial.